“Negativity is mind pollution. They gave us a mystery? We’ll give them a solution!”Daphne in Grand Scam from Be Cool, Scooby-Doo!

 Taking climate action can be quick and cheap.
 It’s about everyone making good, smart choices in everyday life.
 Easy choices.
-Watch Bake Off live as it’s broadcast instead of later on catch-up – already you’ve saved the electricity that catch-up would’ve cost on Channel 4’s servers.
+Watching Bake Off live as it’s broadcast instead of later on catch-up is one – already you’ve saved the electricity that catch-up would’ve cost on Channel 4’s servers.

 Taking climate action asks you only to think a little, and remember to do the right thing, right by you, yours and your neighbours.

-Start with one thing, until it becomes your habit (good habits are as hard to break as bad ones), then move onto something else.
+Start with one simple thing, then move onto something else.
 Some of these ideas are things you can do right this moment – which of these changes can you make straightaway?

 - Be less picky – it doesn’t matter if your spuds are a funny shape, or the colour isn’t quite right.
 Less picky means less waste.